oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-analyze-json/load-analyze-json.md

 ## Introduction

-In this lab, you will load movie data that is stored in `JSON` format into an Autonomous Database collection.
+In this lab, you will load movie data that is stored in `JSON` format into an Oracle Autonomous AI Database collection.
 After loading the collection using the API, you will then analyze movie data using Oracle JSON functions.

 Estimated Time: 10 minutes